denten-books/plain-text/0-intro.md

 something entirely different to a librarian, as I argue in the conclusion of the chapter.
 It matters not what the medium is, but what we can do with the text.

-The **fifth chapter** is properly about formatting, the layer of mediation between storage and projection.
-There, the computed sign undergoes a series of transfigurations.
-The formatting layer translates one type of structure, a series of bits arranged into tracks and sectors, into another, letters arranged into sentences and paragraphs.
-The development of the formatting layer commenced with several "control characters" that were included in the machine alphabets that followed Morse code.
-Initially, these characters were limited in function to actions like "carriage return" or "stop transmission."
-But with time, the formatting layer encompassed all manner of machine instruction, including structures of governance like "digital rights management" and "copy protection."
-A manufacturer's ability to censor or to surveil electronic books is contained within the formatting layer.
-A theory of formatting is therefore crucial to our ability to interpret digital texts.
-Two rich intellectual histories collide on the pages of this chapter: one, the material history of formatting as a concept in computer science and the other, the intellectual history of form in literary theory.

 The **sixth and final chapter** looks to the site of storage to find the media "homes" that house the vast archives of our private media collections.
 It